Automatic language translation

-If you report that an adult with a disability or an older person may be suffering from abuse, neglect or exploitation from someone they know, or is at risk, your information will not be provided to anyone else without your consent.
+If you report that an adult with a disability or an older person may be experiencing, or is at risk of abuse, neglect or exploitation in their family, home or community, your information will not be provided to anyone else without your consent.
 This includes the person you are making the report about.

 Your name and details will not be passed on to any other agency without asking you first.
 If inquiries need to be referred to the Police, your name will need to be provided to ensure the matter can be managed effectively.

-Your details will never be reported publicly by the Ageing and Disability Commissioner.
+Your details will never be reported publicly by the NSW Ageing and Disability Commission.

 You can make an anonymous report.

-If you choose to share your details when making a report, this will help the Ageing and Disability Commissioner to contact you again relating to your enquiry, or allow you to make follow up enquiries.
+If you choose to share your details when making a report, this will help the NSW Ageing and Disability Commission to contact you again relating to your enquiry, or allow you to make follow up enquiries.